Browse

 Kunkel, S.

-In Cold War historiography, the 1960s are often described as a decade of mounting diplomatic tensions and international social unrest.
-At the same time, they were a period of global media revolution: communication satellites compressed time and space, television spread around the world, and images circulated through print media in expanding ways.
-Examining how U.S. policymakers exploited these changes, this book offers groundbreaking international research into the visual media battles that shaped America's Cold War from West Germany and India to Tanzania and Argentina.
+The 1960s were a period of global media revolution: communication satellites compressed time and space, television spread around the world, and images circulated through print media in expanding ways.
+This book examines how U.S. policymakers exploited these changes.

-Subjects: Media Studies 20th Century History
+Subjects: Media Studies History: 20th Century to Present

-June 2008
+Published June 2008

 Empire, Colony, Genocide